-It is the policy of Lagoon Watersports to safeguard children and young people taking part in activities from physical, sexual or emotional harm.
-The Club will take all reasonable steps to ensure that, through appropriate procedures and training, children participating in activities do so in a safe environment.
-We recognise that the safety and welfare of the child is paramount and that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, have a right to protection from abuse.
+Lagoon Watersports is committed to safeguarding, from physical, sexual or emotional harm, neglect or bullying, children taking part in its activities.
+We recognise that the safety, welfare and needs of the child are paramount and that all children, irrespective of age, disability, race, religion or belief, sex, sexual or gender identity or social status, have a right to protection from discrimination and abuse.